• Skip to primary navigation

 Is a green smoothie good for you?

-Yes, yes and YES!
+Yes, a thousand times yes!
 This green smoothie recipe has loads of protein, a good dose of fiber and is packed full of nutrients!
 It’s a great healthy and filling breakfast or snack!

 Can you taste spinach in smoothies?